tungedng2710/license-plate-recognition/README.md

 For instant usage, there are two trained model for both detection tasks are put in the ```weights``` folder (You may have to check the default path in code).

 ## Plate reader
+**Update 15th Feb 2023**: [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) has been integrated.

 Plate recognition (OCR) is in the prgress of development, it will be released soon.
 To fill the gap of the pipeline, I temporarily use a dummy model to generate a random results.
 Take it easy!

-**Update**: [VietOCR](https://github.com/pbcquoc/vietocr) and [EasyOCR](https://github.com/JaidedAI/EasyOCR) has been added.
-However, it has problem in inference speed and accuracy.
-It is being placed as an Easter egg, please checkout the code.

 ## Usage
 Clone this repository